fbjornstrup/Crashes-New-York/pages/machinelearning.md

 <img src="Feature importance_weather.png" width="550" height="450">

 You can clearly see the weather has an impact on traffic collisions.
 Make sure that you are out on a sunny and wind-calm day as this contribute to weather there will be a severe accident or not.
 Also the temperature is important, and let us just agree that there is no reason to take a bike around New York City.

+Overall the Machine Learning model agrees with our earlier analysis, so take this information with you when you go to New York.
+It may make a difference on how well your trip is going to be.